Home Try On + In-Depth Style Reviews, Style

 Looking for more honest style reviews?
 Check out my index of reviews, sorted by brand

-This summer I’m looking to add a few versatile pieces that are designed to not only help me stay cool, but are interesting in their own way (because there’s just no hiding a blah-outfit under a cute coat in the summertime!).
+This summer I’m looking to add a few versatile pieces that are designed to not only help me stay cool but are interesting in their own way (because there’s just no hiding a blah outfit under a cute coat in the summertime!).
 I’m also hoping to up my accessories game a bit; I’ll never be the kind of person who splurges on an ultra-luxe handbag because I know I’ll destroy it in a heartbeat, but I also know that I need bags that are sturdy enough to handle the wear and tear.

-Today I’m sharing a mini-review of four newly released items from Everlane that align with those goals: The Daytripper Shirtdress, The Italian Leather Tourist Heel, The Linen Way-High Drape Pant, and The Cactus Leather Hobo.
+Today I’m sharing a roundup of four newly released items from Everlane that align with those goals: The Daytripper Shirtdress, The Italian Leather Tourist Heel, The Linen Way-High Drape Pant, and The Cactus Leather Hobo.
 I find that each item makes just enough of a statement, while still fitting in nicely with the rest of my closet.
 Shall we dive on in?

 The Daytripper Shirtdress